borting/gen-old-diff/README.md

 Save the changes between two git commits into a pair of folders, one contains original files and the other contains changed files.

 ## Purpose
-When backporting fixes/features to an eariler release, some engineers prefer to review patches by putting original files in one folder and changed files to another folder, and comparing them using diff tools, like Meld, WinMerge, etc.
+When backporting fixes/features to an eariler release, some engineers prefer to review patches by putting original files in one folder and changed files to another folder, and comparing them using comparison tools, like Meld, WinMerge, etc.
 This project provides a script to generate such a patch from two git commits.
 The structure of output would be like:
 ```